valentine/docs.hackerspace.sg/docs/handbook/hosting-events.md

 - Interesting/unusual/offbeat thinkers
 - After-parties for events in the above areas held elsewhere

-The constraints are minimal:

-- A soft cap of 40 – 50 people, up to 60 people
-- Open to HackerspaceSG members who happen to be present[^2]
+The standard price for events is **$256 SGD** for a 4-hour block, any time between 9 AM to 12 midnight.
+Events outside these hours may incur a surcharge.
+[Members](membership) may get up to 100% discount off the standard price.

+Our main event room can fit around 30 people comfortably in theatre seating format, and up to 50 people maximum.

+All events must comply with Singapore law.[^2]

+### Booking The Space

+To book the space, email events@hackerspace.sg.

+### Membership Discount

+To enjoy a membership discount, the event must fall within the following guidelines:

+- Be mostly open to the public
+- Be of interest to any of the tech, design, hacker, or maker communities
+- Be not-for-profit
-- For more than 5 people: outside office hours (After 6PM on weekdays, all day on Saturday/Sunday)
+- For more than 5 people: be outside office hours (After 6PM on weekdays, all day on Saturday/Sunday)
-- Within the law[^3]

-Use of the space by members who frequently work in the space for events relating to their work (e.g. press conferences) is also permitted subject to the following additional constraints:

-- This type of use is occasional
-- This type of use does not crowd out events that are a closer fit to HackerspaceSG's purpose (e.g. when the schedule is crowded)
-- The event is not something that members would find objectionable (e.g. MLM seminars)
-- The event does not impede member use of the space (i.e. no exclusive room bookings)

-To arrange an event:

-- If you're a member:
-	- Work through the [Hosting Member](#host) section below.
-- If you're not a member:
-	- You'll need to locate a member who is willing to host your event, which means that they are willing to take on everything described below.
-	- A good way to do this is usually to post to the [HackerspaceSG Google Group](https://groups.google.com/g/hackerspacesg).
-	- Note that it is not enough to find a member who acknowledges that your event is a good idea; you will need them to agree explicitly towards hosting your event and making the booking request with the event officers.
-	- Wait until your host confirms that they've booked a calendar slot before you invite your guests or announce HackerspaceSG as a venue.
-	- If you are planning to host events on a regular basis, please consider [becoming a member](membership).
+- Ticket sales at token prices (<$10) to ensure attendance are generally allowed

+We aim to apply the full 100% membership discount to most events that fall within our interests and the above guidelines.

+If your event is part of, or is sponsored by a large organisation that has an event or marketing budget, we may ask to invoice the organisation to cover our operational costs.

 ## Hosting Member {#host}